Sow a Grass & Chamomile Lawn

 Every year I'd put up a paddling pool for summer.
 It left behind a circle of dead grass and bare dirt.
 I'd remedy this by sowing a chamomile lawn.
-The chamomile that I use is Chamaemulum nobile (Roman Chamomile).
+The chamomile that I used was Chamaemulum nobile (Roman Chamomile).
 This works very well in a lawn with grass.
 The grass can handle lots of foot traffic, and the chamomile smells great.
 To sow such a lawn, throw some seeds on bare ground, cover with a little soil, stamp the seeds in, and water.
-Follow the photos below for step-by-step instructions.
+Follow the photos below for more detailed instructions.

 For best results keep the soil damp.
 This may mean watering several times a day for a minute or two.
 A sprinkler with a timer is your friend!
 Baby plants have shallow roots which can only reach water near the surface.
 Allow the new grass and chamomile to grow, until the grass is tall enough that it starts to bend rather than go straight up, then mow.
 This might be 7cm to 10cm high.
 Water less often, but for longer.
 Try 25mm a week (including rain) in temperate regions during the warmer half of the year.